jdx/mise/docs/cli-reference.md

 If source is configured on a task, it will only run if the source files have changed.

-Tasks can be defined in .rtx.toml or as standalone scripts.
+Tasks can be defined in .mise.toml or as standalone scripts.
-In .rtx.toml, tasks take this form:
+In .mise.toml, tasks take this form:

     [tasks.build]
     run = "npm run build"